FAQ: Teflon® Encapsulated O-Rings: M-Cor Inc.

 WHAT IS HARDNESS SHORE A?

-Hardness Shore A is the durometer reading in degrees of the hardness of rubber.
-Specifically, Shore A hardness of 35 is considered soft, whereas 90 is considered hard.
-Therefore, understanding these readings is essential for selecting the appropriate rubber material for specific applications.
+To clarify, Hardness Shore A is the durometer reading in degrees of the hardness of rubber.
+For reference, a Shore A hardness of 35 is considered soft, while 90 is considered hard.
+Understanding these readings is therefore essential for selecting the appropriate rubber material for specific applications.

 DO TEFLON® ENCAPSULATED O-RINGS MEET AS568 STANDARDS?

-All Teflon® encapsulated o-rings are manufactured to meet AS 568 standards as closely as possible.
-However, Teflon® encapsulated o-rings have greater cross-sectional and inside diameter tolerance ranges than AS 568 standards.
-Teflon® encapsulated o-rings are not necessarily molded products; thus, all inside diameter tolerances conform to those for straight-length, unspliced extrusions.
-Therefore, M-COR, INC. adheres to the highest precision standards published in the RMA HANDBOOK (Rubber Manufacturers Association).
+While all Teflon® encapsulated o-rings are manufactured to meet AS 568 standards as closely as possible, it’s important to note that they have greater cross-sectional and inside diameter tolerance ranges than AS 568 standards.
+Because Teflon® encapsulated o-rings are not necessarily molded products, all inside diameter tolerances conform to those for straight-length, unspliced extrusions.
+In maintaining quality standards, M-COR, INC. adheres to the highest precision standards published in the RMA HANDBOOK (Rubber Manufacturers Association).

 WHAT QUALITY CONTROL STANDARDS OR INSPECTION CRITERIA DO YOU USE?

-Due to the critical sealing applications of ENCAP-O-SEAL® Teflon® encapsulated o-rings, strict quality control standards must be met.
-Therefore, cross-sectional and inside diameter dimensions must first meet the criteria set forth in the Tolerance Chart section of our Quality Manual.
-Additionally, by using the RMA handbook, an o-ring inspection guide for surface imperfections control, M-COR, INC. has published a quality control manual.
+Given the critical sealing applications of ENCAP-O-SEAL® Teflon® encapsulated o-rings, we maintain strict quality control standards.
+First, cross-sectional and inside diameter dimensions must meet the criteria set forth in the Tolerance Chart section of our Quality Manual.
+Additionally, using the RMA handbook as an o-ring inspection guide for surface imperfections control, M-COR, INC. has developed a comprehensive quality control manual.
 This manual establishes quantitative levels of acceptance for ENCAP-O-SEAL® Teflon® encapsulated o-rings relative to imperfection type, size, and quantity (*See Quality Assurance Blog).
-Consequently, this ensures that our products meet the highest standards of quality and reliability.
+Through these rigorous standards, we ensure our products meet the highest levels of quality and reliability.

 WHAT IS THE RMA HANDBOOK?

-The RMA Handbook, researched and published by the Technical Committee of the Rubber Manufacturers Association, describes visual quality acceptance criteria for o-rings.
-Additionally, the Rubber Manufacturers Association is a cooperative manufacturing trade association.
-Consequently, the handbook provides essential guidelines for ensuring the quality and reliability of o-rings in various applications.
+The RMA Handbook, carefully researched and published by the Technical Committee of the Rubber Manufacturers Association, serves as a comprehensive guide describing visual quality acceptance criteria for o-rings.
+As a cooperative manufacturing trade association, the RMA provides essential guidelines for ensuring the quality and reliability of o-rings across various applications.

 WHAT IS COLD FLOW?

-Cold flow denotes continued deformation under stress.
-Consequently, it is an important factor to consider in the design and application of seals.
-Furthermore, understanding cold flow helps engineers select the appropriate materials that can withstand prolonged stress without significant deformation.
+In materials science, cold flow refers to continued deformation under stress.
+Understanding this property is crucial for the design and application of seals, as it helps engineers select appropriate materials that can withstand prolonged stress without significant deformation.

 WHAT IS COMPRESSION SET?

-Compression set is the decrease in thickness of a rubber specimen, which has been deformed under specific conditions of load, time, and temperature.
-Consequently, understanding compression set is crucial for ensuring the durability and effectiveness of rubber seals in various applications.
-For more information, see the Compression Set Blog.
+In technical terms, compression set describes the decrease in thickness of a rubber specimen that has been deformed under specific conditions of load, time, and temperature.
+This property is particularly important for ensuring the durability and effectiveness of rubber seals in various applications.
+For more detailed information, please refer to the Compression Set Blog.

 WHAT IS A COPOLYMER?